Zhangye National Geopark: Landscape

-Zhangye Danxia is known for the unusual colors of the rocks, which are smooth, sharp and several hundred meters tall.
+Zhangye Danxia is known for the unusual colors of the rocks, which are smooth, sharp, and several hundred meters tall.
 They are the result of deposits of sandstone and other minerals that occurred over 24 million years.
 The result (similar to a layer cake), was tilted by the action of the same tectonic plates responsible for creating parts of the Himalayan mountains.
 Wind, rain, and time then sculpted extraordinary shapes, including towers, pillars, and ravines, with varying colours, patterns, and sizes.

 Media and tourism

 In 2005, Zhangye Danxia was voted by a panel of reporters from 34 major media outlets as one of the most beautiful Danxia landform areas in China.
 In 2009, Chinese National Geography magazine chose Zhangye Danxia as one of the "six most beautiful landforms" in China.
 The area has become a top tourist attraction for Zhangye.
 A series of boardwalks and access roads have been built to help visitors to explore the rock formations.
 In 2014, 100 million yuan was invested to improve the facilities in the Binggou area.

-Zhangye Danxia is featured as a natural wonder in the video game Sid Meier's Civilization VI.
-It was added in the "Rise and Fall" expansion.